 The Company leases its office, laboratory and manufacturing space under non-cancellable operating leases.
-Total rent expense under these operating leases was \$700,000 and \$893,000 for the three months ended March 31, 2011 and 2012, respectively.

-During the first quarter of 2012, the Company entered into a lease amendment to further expand its office, laboratory and manufacturing space.
-The amendment leases additional space for a seven year term effective March 2012.
-The aggregate rent due over the seven year term of the lease amendment is approximately \$2.7 million.
-As part of this agreement, the landlord agreed to reimburse the Company for a portion of tenant improvements made to the facility, up to a total of \$464,000.
-Tenant improvements are recorded in deferred lease benefits on the accompanying condensed consolidated balance sheets and amortized over the term of the lease as reductions to rent expense.
+During March 2013, the Company entered into a facility lease amendment to further expand its office, laboratory and manufacturing space.
+The amendment leased additional space effective March 2013 and is co-terminus with the existing lease.
+The aggregate additional rent due over the term of the lease amendment is approximately \$2.6 million.
+As part of this amendment, the landlord agreed to reimburse the Company for an additional portion of tenant improvements made to the facility, up to a total of \$0.6 million.
+Aggregate landlord reimbursable tenant improvements outstanding under the existing lease and the lease amendment as of March 31, 2013 is \$6.8 million, which are recorded within other current assets on the condensed consolidated balance sheets.